open-telemetry/opentelemetry.io/content/en/blog/2024/go-opentelemetry-io.md

 - `go.opentelemetry.io/otel`
 - `go.opentelemetry.io/proto`

-Note that this includes users of any of the following artifacts: the OpenTelemetry Go language libraries (including Contrib), the OpenTelemetry Go Auto-Instrumentation libraries, the OpenTelemetry Collector libraries (including Contrib), and the OpenTelemetry Collector Builder.
+Note that this includes users of any of the following artifacts:

+* OpenTelemetry Go language libraries (including Contrib)
+* OpenTelemetry Go Auto-Instrumentation libraries
+* OpenTelemetry Collector libraries (including Contrib)
+* OpenTelemetry Collector Builder.

 ## What you need to do